strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/index.md

 ---
-title: Is Modern Workplace as a Service right for you (Windows 10)
+title: Is Microsoft 365 Managed Desktop right for you (Windows 10)
 description:
 keywords:
 ms.prod: W10